peterjc/thapbi-pict/docs/examples/synthetic_mycobiome/abundance.rst

 -------------------

-Excluding only singletons is too lienent, but how does the default (0.1%) compare to the synthetic control infered threshold (0.015%)?
+Excluding only singletons is too lienent, but how does the default (0.1%) compare to the synthetic control inferred threshold (0.0156%)?

 Here are the classifier assessment values using the lower inferred threshold which allows a lot of PCR noise: